 From the Safe and Sound Protocol website — see more here: https://integratedlistening.com/porges/

 It’s an interesting intervention.
 It’s based on the Polyvagal Theory (this article explains it relatively simply) and helps regulate our emotional and physiological state.
-I’ve done it twice now (they recommend waiting several months between sessions to give your system time to process all the changes), and each time have noticed a significant reduction in my stress and anxiety level — opening the door for more clarity, creativity, and peace.
+I’ve done it several times now (they recommend waiting a few months between sessions to give your system time to process all the changes), and each time have noticed a significant reduction in my stress and anxiety level — opening the door for more clarity, creativity, and peace.

 In addition to reducing ongoing stress — so helpful in these really intense times — it’s helped reduce the internal load I generally carry in social interactions: they’re just a lot easier.
 I feel less self-conscious, and so it’s easier to feel a richer connection with the other person.
 The “outside” might look the same, but the “inside” feels really different.